One new COVID-19 related death, one additional case reported in Dubois County - 18 WJTS

 Another Dubois County resident has died from the novel coronavirus.

-The Indiana State Department of Health reported one new case and one COVID-19 related death on Monday.
+The Indiana State Department of Health reported one new case and one additional COVID-19 related death on Thursday.

 To see a breakdown of the county’s COVID-19 cases by age group and for more information, visit coronavirus.in.gov.